amcolash/pathofduplicates2/README.md

 This is based off of the initial idea from [Bryan Carlson](https://github.com/braycarlson/pathofduplicates) but with some modern tools and simpler UX.

+The only items taken from his original work are some screenshots for instructions.
+All code is my own and both of the repos have an MIT license.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).